soumyadip1997/qepsilon/README.md

 # Protein-quality-assessment-with-graph-convolution-guided-by-a-loss-function-designed-for-high-qualit

-Train.py - Train the GCN
+Train.py - Trains the model

-Test.py - Test the GCN
+Test.py - Tests the model

-plot_score.py - plots the scores and calculates the pearson correlation for all decoys and per targets.
+plot_score.py - Plots the scores and calculates the pearson correlation for all decoys and per targets.